How long will the coronavirus vaccines protect you? Experts weigh in.

 Catch up on the most important developments in the pandemic with our coronavirus newsletter.
 All stories in it are free to access.

 Current research shows that people who have been infected with covid-19, the illness caused by the coronavirus, retained immunity that was robust after eight months.
-That gives researchers a starting point in predicting how long immunity may potentially last after vaccination, Dbeibo explained.
+That gives researchers a starting point in predicting how long immunity may last after vaccination, Dbeibo explained.

 But research also shows people who had more severe cases developed a stronger immune reaction than those with milder forms of the disease.
 And because vaccine-induced immunity appears to be more similar to natural immunity that is derived from severe covid-19 infections, researchers say they believe people who take a coronavirus vaccine will be protected better than most people with natural immunity, said David Topham, a professor of microbiology and immunology at the University of Rochester.